Netflix/metaflow/docs/cards.md

 # Metaflow Cards

-Metaflow Cards makes it possible to produce human-readable report cards automatically from any Metaflow tasks.
+Metaflow Cards make it possible to produce human-readable report cards automatically from any Metaflow tasks.
 You can use the feature to observe results of Metaflow runs, visualize models, and share outcomes with non-technical stakeholders.

 While Metaflow comes with a built-in default card that shows all outputs of a task without any changes in the code, most exciting use cases are enabled by custom cards: With a few additional lines of Python code, you can change the structure and the content of the report to highlight data that matters to you.
 For more flexible or advanced reports, you can create custom card templates that generate arbitrary HTML.

-Card templates can be created by anyone and shared as standard Python packages, enabling a library of community-contributed cards grow over time.
-Cards can be accessed via the Metaflow CLI even without internet connection, making it possible to use them in security-conscious environments.

-In addition, cards are integrated in the latest release of the Metaflow GUI, allowing you to enrich the existing task view with application-specific information.
+Anyone can create card templates and share them as standard Python packages.
+Cards can be accessed via the Metaflow CLI even without an internet connection, making it possible to use them in security-conscious environments.
+Cards are also integrated with the latest release of the Metaflow GUI, allowing you to enrich the existing task view with application-specific information.

 ## Key Components

-Metaflow cards can be created by placing an `@card` [decorator](../metaflow/plugins/cards/card_decorator.py) over a `@step`.
-Each decortor takes a `type` argument which defaults to the value `default`.
+Metaflow cards can be created by placing an [`@card`](#@card-decorator) [decorator](../metaflow/plugins/cards/card_decorator.py) over a `@step`.
+Each decorator takes a `type` argument which defaults to the value `default`.
 The `type` argument corresponds the `MetaflowCard.type`.
-Cards are created after a Metaflow Task ( Instantiation of each `@step` ) completes execution.
-A seperate subprocess is launched to create a cards using the `create` method in the [card_cli](../metaflow/plugins/cards/card_cli.py).
-Once the card HTML is created it is stored in the datastore.
+Cards are created after a Metaflow Task ( instantiation of each `@step` ) completes execution.
+A separate subprocess gets launched to create a card using the `create` command from the [card_cli](#card-cli).
+Once the card HTML gets created, it gets stored in the datastore.

 Since the cards are stored in the datastore we can access them via the `view/get` methods in the [card_cli](../metaflow/plugins/cards/card_cli.py) or using the `get_cards` [function](../metaflow/plugins/cards/card_client.py) which accepts a `Task` object or a `pathspec` string.

-`metaflow` ships with a `DefaultCard` which visualizes artifacts, images and `pandas.Dataframe`s. `metaflow` also ships custom components like `Barchart`s or `Linechart`s or `Image`s or `Table`s.
-These components can be added to a card `Task` runtime.
-Once added they will automatically show up in the generated card.These components are only compatible with the `DefaultCard` card class. off the shelf with the package)
+`metaflow` ships with a `DefaultCard` which visualizes artifacts, images, and `pandas.Dataframe`s. `metaflow` also ships custom components like `Barchart`s or `Linechart`s or `Image`s or `Table`s.
+Components can be added to a card at `Task` runtime such that they show up in the generated card.
+These components are only compatible with the `DefaultCard` card class.

-### `@card` decoartor
+### `@card` decorator
 The `@card` [decorator](../metaflow/plugins/cards/card_decorator.py) is implemented by inheriting the `StepDecorator`.
-The decorator can be placed over `@step` to create a HTML about a task.
+The decorator can be placed over `@step` to create an HTML file visualizing information from the task.

 #### Parameters
 - `type` `(str)` [Defaults to `default`]: The `type` of `MetaflowCard` to create.
-More details on `MetaflowCard`s is provided later in this document.
+More details on `MetaflowCard`s is provided [later in this document](#metaflowcard).
 - `options` `(dict)` : options to instantiate a `MetaflowCard`. `MetaflowCard`s will be instantiated with the `options` keyword argument.
 The value of this argument is a dictionary.
 - `timeout` `(int)` [Defaults to `45`]: Amount of time to wait before killing the card subprocess and
 - `save_errors` `(bool)` [Defaults to `True`]: If set to `True` then the failure in rendering any `MetaflowCard` will generate `ErrorCard` instead with the full stack trace of the failure.